- 04 Oct 2023

 Need to add a Caller ID display name to your number?
 Dialpad makes it easy for Company Admins to update their own and their team’s Caller IDs.

-Let's take a look at how.
+Let's take a look at the details.

-First, navigate to your Admin Settings at Dialpad.com
+To request a new CallerID name, head to your Admin Settings at Dialpad.com

-- Select My Company to access your Company Settings
+- Select My Company

 - Navigate to CNAM Updates

 - Fill out the CSV template (you’ll need the phone number and desired display text)

 CSV uploads are validated against the restricted words and swearwords lists — this prevents updates using profanities or even other companies’ names.
 If you submit a request that includes restricted verbiage, you will receive an error message.